Duolin

 Man gardening with his dog

-Duolin belongs to a group of medicines known as bronchodilators or relievers (it is called a reliever medicine because it quickly relieves your breathing problems).
+Duolin belongs to a group of medicines known as bronchodilators or relievers (it's called a reliever medicine because it quickly relieves your breathing problems).

 Using an inhaler device enables the medicine to go straight into your airways when you breathe in.
 This means that your airways and lungs are treated, but very little of the medicine gets into the rest of your body.

-In Aotearoa New Zealand, Duolin® is available as an inhaler and nebulising solution.
-Nebulisers are used when using an inhaler is not suitable.
-The information on this page is about Duolin inhaler.
+In Aotearoa New Zealand, Duolin is available on a prescription written by a prescriber.
+It comes as an inhaler and nebulising solution.
+Nebulisers are used when using an inhaler isn't suitable.
 Read more about nebulisers.

 Use your MDI with a spacer